cloudspannerecosystem/spanner-change-watcher/samples/spanner-change-watcher-samples/README.md

     });
 watcher.startAsync().awaitRunning();
 ```

-### Further Samples
-Take a look at [Samples.java](../samples/spanner-change-watcher-samples/src/main/java/com/google/cloud/spanner/watcher/sample/Samples.java)
-for additional examples of more advanced use cases.

 ## Support Level
 Please feel free to report issues and send pull requests, but note that this